-Canon 1Ds Mark III versus Nikon D5
+Canon 1Ds Mark III vs Nikon D5

-The Canon EOS-1Ds Mark III and the Nikon D5 are two professional cameras that were announced, respectively, in August 2007 and January 2016.
+The Canon EOS-1Ds Mark III and the Nikon D5 are two professional cameras that were officially introduced, respectively, in August 2007 and January 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The Canon has a resolution of 21 megapixel, whereas the Nikon provides 20.7 MP.
+The Canon has a resolution of 21 megapixels, whereas the Nikon provides 20.7 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5 is notably larger (6 percent) than the Canon 1Ds Mark III.
 Moreover, the D5 is slightly heavier (2 percent) than the 1Ds Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.